-Sources: Publicly available information in historical news accounts.
-Using data from public sources, I coded each Reserve Bank president and governor as having (or not having) previous work experience at the Fed.
+Sources: Publicly available information in historical news accounts surrounding the appointment of each president and governor.
+Using data from these public sources, I coded each Reserve Bank president and governor as having (or not having) previous work experience at the Fed.